 The cookie base is basically my healthy sugar cookies recipe with blackberries folded in.
 Then we make a homemade blackberry jam and swirl that into a pint of vanilla ice cream before sandwiching that between the cookies.
 Sometimes I truly amaze myself with the delicious recipes I am able to develop while keeping things healthier.
-The blackberry cookies are even a wonderful baked treat on their own!
+The blackberry cookies are honestly a wonderful baked treat on their own.

 Why You'll Love These Blackberry Ice Cream Sandwiches

 - Easy to make: although there are a few steps, they are all easy!
-We make a 10-minute homemade blackberry jam to swirl into your favorite sweet vanilla ice cream then whip up a batch of basic mix and bake cookies.
+We make a 10-minute homemade blackberry jam to swirl into your favorite sweet vanilla ice cream then whip up a batch of basic mix-and-bake cookies.
 Sandwich the ice cream between the cookies, freeze, and you're done!

 Gluten Free Blackberry Jam Donuts